The Book of Life

 Hers was a story of sadness and loss, of children and grandchildren who had moved away or convinced her to sell off pieces of the farm.
 As the sky darkened into night, I could feel her fading next to me, not from the light of life, but from the churn of history itself.
 It was as if she had resigned herself to die in this place, her feet firmly planted in the land, as a final act of resistance against forces of change she could not stop.
 She complained that small family farms were being destroyed by the new economy.
 The forces were against farmers these days, she said.
 Developers were everywhere, always calling and leaving messages on her answering machine or stopping by, always offering to buy more of her land.
 Always leaving their business cards.
 The country used to understand the importance of family farms, she said.
 There was a place for them in New Jersey.
 They mattered.
 Now the land was all that mattered, not the land as she had known it—fertile and green and teaming with life—but the land that was demarcated by lines on a map at the local zoning board meetings, the land that could be bought and sold and "developed."
 Land for housing developments.
 Land for shopping centers.
 Land for another condo complex or golf course.

 I cannot recall a single line of dialogue from this conversation, but I can still feel the weight of it in my mind.
 The shape and outline of it is still as clear to me as if I had heard it yesterday.
 There have been a handful of people in my life who stood astride history, able to look backwards over their shoulders and describe for me what they alone can still see.
 This woman without a name is one of them.
-In her presence that evening, I could feel the totality of the twentieth century hanging in the air between us, and all of things we have collectively lost or deliberately traded away to achieve this current state of over-civilized existence.
+In her presence that evening, I could feel the totality of the twentieth century hanging in the air between us, and all of the things we have collectively lost or deliberately traded away to achieve this current state of over-civilized existence.
 The knowledge of plants and trees and birds and insects that was once commonplace rather than secreted away in libraries and textbooks.
 The feel of the land underfoot without a strip of pavement or concrete in sight, the rise and fall of it, the way the grass would bend in the wind.
 She was animated by the pathos of loss, as if she suddenly felt a responsibility to share these thoughts with someone who would actually listen.

 It is possible that she sensed my receptiveness.
 I too had felt a similar loss when, at age five, I watched the vast meadow behind my house disappear under the bulldozer’s blade, churned up and turned into neat lines of houses in less than a year.
 An entire universe was destroyed so quickly I could barely register its loss—a universe of chipmunks and squirrels and salamanders and toads and turtles and killdeer and monarch butterflies flitting around milkweed fronds and the smell of honeysuckle in the air.
 A universe of endless play, boys running and whooping effortlessly through the tall grass, our bare feet connecting with the earth in primal solidarity.
 Maybe she sensed in me a comrade, a confidante.
 I don’t know, but that evening, I felt the sensation of joining souls with another person for the first time in my life.
 I could feel myself opening up to her while her story poured itself into me.